pcda17/pcda17.github.io/week-01.md

 #### Download a web page from the command line

 Enter `wget` followed by any URL to download the web page or file at that URL.
-Let's try it with Google's home page.
+Try it with Google's home page.

     wget http://google.com